leoncheng57/AP-Final-Project/README.md

  - 1/10 - added keyboard input to activate monster packs
  - 1/10 - improved text by making an array of texts for different texts on different lines
  - 1/10 - fixed problem that towers could be created on top another
+ - 1/12 - added var currentTowerType to always have a tower type to click to create

 Ideas
 =====